-Benchmarking data derived from the baseline data set will first be provided at SHRM21, SHRM's Annual Conference & Expo, so you can gauge how your organization scored relative to others.
+Benchmarking data derived from the baseline data set, so you can gauge how your organization scored relative to others.
 Please e-mail Knowledge@shrm.org to be among the first to receive SHRM’s Empathy Index benchmarking data.

 “We have a truly American problem.
 We have an empathy deficit.
 We have given up on understanding the hearts of our fellow humans.
 We’ve collectively lost the ability to look through others’ eyes, to walk in their shoes.

 But empathy is a natural state.
 As humans, we want to know and understand each other.
 It gives us safety.
 This is why it’s not necessarily something we can teach or learn.
 It’s more like a muscle—something we should exercise, strengthen and use regularly.

 Empathy is also not a soft skill.
 It’s a business skill.
 It’s what enables people to work cooperatively with others who have very different experiences, preferences, styles and opinions.
 CEOs have an obligation to demonstrate empathy in their leadership.
 But it really comes down to HR to put it into practice in the workplace and hold everyone accountable for it.
 We can hire for it, incentivize it and reward it.”

 WHAT DOES THE FUTURE OF INCLUSION LOOK LIKE?